Non-Resonant Raman Optical Activity From Phase-Space Electronic Structure Theory: Phase Space Theory of ROA

 \subsubsection{Field Free Phase Space Electronic Structure Theory}

-In the absence of a magnetic field, the derivative coupling operator $ {{\bm d}}^A_{JK}$ satisfies (for $J \ne K$) the symmetries listed below in Eqs. \ref{eq:dconstrain1a}-\ref{eq:dconstrain4a}.\cite{Wu2022}
+In the absence of a magnetic field, the derivative coupling operator $ {{ d}}^A_{JK}$ satisfies (for $J \ne K$) the symmetries listed below in Eqs. \ref{eq:dconstrain1a}-\ref{eq:dconstrain4a}.\cite{Wu2022}

-Because electrons move together with nuclear translation, summing over all the nuclear contribution to the derivative coupling vector between states $J$ and $K$ equals to the electronic linear momentum between those two states ${\bm p}_{JK}$, as shown in Eq. \ref{eq:dconstrain1a}.
-Similar relation is presented in Eq. \ref{eq:dconstrain3a} for rigid rotation which equates the total nuclear angular momentum to the total electronic angular momentum operator $\hat{\bm l}+ \hat{\bm s}$.
+Because there is no effect when we move electrons and nuclei together, Eq. \ref{eq:dconstrain1a} shows that the result of summing the derivative coupling vector between states $J$ and $K$ over all nuclei is equals to the electronic linear momentum between those two states ${\bm p}_{JK}$.
+A similar relation is presented in Eq. \ref{eq:dconstrain3a} for a rigid rotation which equates the total nuclear angular momentum to the total electronic angular momentum operator $\hat{\bm l}+ \hat{\bm s}$.
 Of course, the derivative coupling is not well-defined for $J=K$ and really amounts to a choice of phase convention.
 As argued by Littlejohn {\em et al},\cite{Littlejohn2023} the most natural phase convention is to choose: